metrorailings/OwlBlog/content/posts/week-8-quick-insights.md

 The Chiefs' linebackers are liabilities in coverage, particularly in 5-wide situations.

 The creative plays that were sustaining the Chiefs early in the game have largely disappeared.
 Reid only drew up so many of them, apparently.
+Late game magic for the Chiefs largely boils down to the quarterback's ability to create plays.